torvalds/linux/Documentation/admin-guide/media/imx.rst

 The output rectangle at the ipuX_csiY source pad is the same as the compose rectangle at the sink pad.
-So the source pad rectangle cannot be negotiated, it must be set using the compose selection API at sink pad (if /2 downscale is desired, otherwise source pad rectangle is equal to incoming rectangle).
+So the source pad rectangle cananalt be negotiated, it must be set using the compose selection API at sink pad (if /2 downscale is desired, otherwise source pad rectangle is equal to incoming rectangle).